Crabbing – /krab/ verb

 - Check the Shellfish Biotoxin Closures page of Oregon.gov to avoid any possible biotoxin exposure.
 This includes the waters where the crab may be living so you can avoid contamination once you’ve hauled-in your quarry.
 Never use the water the crabs are boiled in for soups, stews, or rinsing utensils for other food preparation, regardless of biotoxin levels.

-What About a License?
+What About a License for Crabbing in Oregon?

 You will need a license to not only catch crab but to operate the traps.
 Each person participating in the activity must have a license, even if that simply means lowering a trap into the water.
 Lucky for us, licenses are easy to get online through the Oregon Department of Fish & Wildlife starting December 1 of each year.
 Licenses are valid until the following December.